fromothers/www.maxhallinan.com/posts/_drafts/2018-01-10-state-machines.md

 information.
 I propose an inefficient-meme hypothesis: a meme never reflects all available information.
-As an idea becomes more and more memetic, it is a map corresponding less and less to the terrain.
+As an utterance becomes more and more memetic, it is a map corresponding less and less to the terrain.

 Edsger Dijkstra famously defined programming as "the art of organizing complexity, of mastering multitude".